SalomeKakhaia/IUQ_arterial_tissue/README.md

 Corresponding code - Coefficient_Sampling.py

 ### Gaussian Process Surrogate Model
-The Gaussian process regression model is used as a surrogate modelling technique to represent a mapping between input strain and force coefficients values and output stress results, such that generating accurate predictions for yet unobserved parameters is easily attainable.
+The Gaussian process (GP) regression model is used as a surrogate modelling technique to replace an agent based model of arterial tissue, which is a component of a ully coupled multiscale 3D in-stent restenosis model (ISR3D) [1],[2].
+GP represent a mapping between input strain and force coefficients values and output stress results, such that generating accurate predictions for yet unobserved parameters is easily attainable.
 The matern 5/2 kernel is used and all the parameters are constrained to be positive.

 Corresponding code - GP_surrogate_model.py